dmahapatro/grails-firebase-plugin/README.md

 [Data Structure](https://www.firebase.com/docs/data-structure.html) in firebase is designed to be represented by a specific URL and the client can register a listener/callback to accomplish an event when a particular element has changed/added/removed.
 This plugin is a grails wrapper over the Firebase Java client to accomplish the callback functionalitly on modification of data.

 Firebase is not only targeted for client apps but also for servers.
-[This blog shows](https://www.firebase.com/blog/2013-03-25-where-does-firebase-fit.html) shows where in a technology stack firebase fits in.
+[This blog](https://www.firebase.com/blog/2013-03-25-where-does-firebase-fit.html) shows where in a technology stack firebase fits in.

 Installation
 ------------